A-Z Learning Services also has a number of specialized programs that are the result of collaboration with other departments and faculties.

 Attendance in online group discussions and participation are mandatory.

 Continued Enrollment at Brock

-In order to avoid suspension, you must pass BOOST and achieve a minimum 60% average for the academic year.
+In order to avoid suspension, you must pass BOOST and pass all courses for the academic year, achieving a minimum 60% overall average.

 Program Learning Outcomes